apache/nuttx/boards/sim/sim/sim/README.txt

 SMP
 ---
-  The configuration has basic support SMP testing.
+  This configuration has basic support for SMP testing.
 The simulation supports the emulation of multiple CPUs by creating multiple pthreads, each run a copy of the simulation in the same process address space.